 In the early days of public and private clouds, pundits pitted the two against each other, wondering which would achieve dominance.
 In reality, public and private clouds are complementary technologies, and many enterprise infrastructure users find a place for both.
 Thus developed hybrid clouds, which integrate public and private cloud platforms, as well as bare metal dedicated servers, which still have a major role to play.

-ServerMania’s OpenStack public cloud platform goes a step beyond traditional cloud vendors: our cloud server platform is fully redundant and highly available.
+ServerMania’s Public Cloud platform goes a step beyond traditional cloud vendors: our cloud server platform is fully redundant and highly available.
 We take care of a key aspect of cloud management so that you can focus on building the applications and services that will help your business flourish.

 Complete Digital Server Solutions For All

 A single tenant, physical server allowing you full access to its resources.